 The 50 States of Grid Modernization is a quarterly publication.
 Previous executive summaries and older full editions of The 50 States of Grid Modernization are available here.
-In addition to The 50 States of Grid Modernization, the NC Clean Energy Technology Center publishes additional quarterly reports called The 50 States of Solar and The 50 States of Electric Vehicles.
+In addition to The 50 States of Grid Modernization, the NC Clean Energy Technology Center publishes additional quarterly reports called The 50 States of Solar, The 50 States of Electric Vehicles, and The 50 States of Power Decarbonization.
 These reports may be purchased at here.
 Executive summaries and older editions of these reports are available for download here.